nr431207/coding-challenge/README.md

 * Locked tasks cannot have their completion status toggled
 * Tasks remain locked until all of their dependencies have been completed
 * Your implementation should resemble the above design
-* Please don't introduce any new dependencies, you should have everything you need to complete the challenge
+* **Please don't introduce any new dependencies**, you should have everything you need to complete the challenge
 * We value well structured code that follows best practices